shaze/nextflow-course/README.md

 Thus we use _fromFilePairs_ to do the grouping.
 Look at `freq.nf`

 *Exercise*: The problem with this solution is that the output file is not in the right order -- how can it be fixed?

+*Exercise*: Checkout _pairs_ for a simple exercise.
+Here we have different data for differents months of different years.
+Combine the monthly data by doing a _paste_ and then combined the monthly data to get yearly data.

+## Exercise 4: Using the config file.

+Checkout the _config_ branch: `git checkout config`  (again, if you have amended any of my files you may have to commit the change.